Vehicle Electrical and Climate Control Systems

 m_dot = mass flow rate

 h4, h1 = enthalpy

-The temperature of the air felt by the driver is affected by all of these factors:
+The temperature of the air felt by the driver is affected by these factors:

-This electrical system models the car at idle speed.
-The PID controllers ensure that the car's alternator (modeled by a simplified synchronous machine which has its field current regulated to control the output voltage) is also operating at the required speed.
-The output of voltage is then fed through a three phase 6 pulse diode bridge to supply the voltage needed to charge the battery which supplies the voltage for the car's DC bus.
+The electrical system models the vehicle at idle speed.
+The PID controllers ensure that the vehicle alternator is also operating at the required speed.
+The alternator is modeled by a synchronous machine that has its field current regulated to control the output voltage.
+The alternator output is then input to a three-phase six-pulse rectifier bridge to supply the voltage needed to charge the battery.
+The battery supplies the voltage for the vehicle DC bus.

-The fan used in the climate control system is fed off this DC bus as are the windscreen wipers, radio etc. As the difference between the setpoint temperature and the current temperature in the car drops, so does the fan speed and therefore so does the loading on the DC bus.
-The inclusion of feedback in the electrical system ensures that regardless of the load, the voltage on the bus remains at a constant 12V.
+The DC bus voltage is input to the climate control fan in the climate control, windscreen wipers, and the radio.
+As the difference between the setpoint temperature and the current vehicle temperature drops, so does the fan speed and loading on the DC bus.
+The feedback in the electrical system regulates the DC bus voltage.

-The additional model of the car's electrical system allows for the changing of the input voltage to the engine - modeled as a DC machine.
-Changing the input voltage shows how the speed of the engine changes without effecting the voltage on the DC bus.
+The additional model of the vehicle electrical system allows for the changing of the engine speed.
+Changing the engine speed shows the effect on the DC bus voltage.